CS3398-Io-StudentLoans/WayPathIO/README.md

    * Daniel Le - Integrate shapefiles with map, add navigation features for walking
    * Jose (Jay) Martinez -
    * Rolando Martinez - Begin implamenting our online database
-   * Maojun (Brandon) Tian - Optimizing and addign features to our map page.
+   * Maojun (Brandon) Tian - figure out how to calcuulate average busy level of a building and display on map.